Tuckman’s Theory of Communication Stages With Advantages and Disadvantages

 The definitions of small group communication by different scholars are as follows:

-A small group is an interaction between two or more individuals who interact over time to achieve common group goals or achieve individual goals valued by each member who believes that this group can help them achieve them (Bormann and Bormann, 1980).
+A small group is an interaction between two or more individuals who interact over time to achieve common group goals or achieve individual goals valued by each member who believes that this group can help them achieve them (Harris & Sherblom, 2018).

-A limited number of people who communicate face-to-face share a common understanding of an interdependent goal, influence one another, and express a sense of belongings to the group (Schultz, 1996).
+A limited number of people who communicate face-to-face share a common understanding of an interdependent goal, influence one another, and express a sense of belonging to the group (Schultz, 1996).

 Two or more persons interact with one another so that each person influences another person (Jones, George, and Hill, 2000).

-According to David and Chris (2009), a small group as a few people engaged in communication interaction over time, in a face-to-face or computer-mediated environment with common goals and norms and has developed a communication pattern for meeting their goals in an Interdependent manner.
+According to David and Chris (2009), a small group of a few people engaged in communication interaction over time in a face-to-face or computer-mediated environment with common goals and norms and has developed a communication pattern for meeting their goals in an Interdependent manner.

-Small group members encounter a few stages and barriers to achieving the individual and group goals.
-According to Tuckman’s theory of group discussion, the five steps of small group communication are forming, storming, norming, performing, and adjourning.
-Additionally, the four barriers in group communication are ethnocentrism, stereotyping, prejudice, and discrimination.
+Small group members encounter a few stages and barriers to achieving individual and group goals.
+According to Tuckman’s group discussion theory, the five steps of small group communication are forming, storming, norming, performing, and adjourning.
+The four barriers in group communication are ethnocentrism, stereotyping, prejudice, and discrimination.

 Examples of Small Group Communication

-During the COVID-19 pandemic, virtual communication has become very prevalent in our society.
+Recently, virtual communication has become very prevalent in our society.
 Politicians, students, employees, and businessmen create a virtual group to communicate via virtual meeting platforms.
-The employees create meeting minutes to keep a record of the meeting discussion.
 People also build small groups to achieve personal, educational, and professional goals.
 Students conduct a virtual meeting for group study.

 Characteristics of Small Group Communication